 - Focus on your craft.

-- Have a website and/or social media presence through which you can showcase your talents to agents and CDs with updated headshots, a résumé, and demo reels.
+- Have a website and/or social media accounts where you can show off your talents to agents and CDs.
+Your online presence should include updated headshots, a résumé, and demo reels.

-- Find representation, as it not only gives you legitimacy, but will open the floodgates when it comes to audition opportunities.
+- Find representation, as having an agent not only gives you legitimacy, but will open the floodgates when it comes to auditioning opportunities.

-When it comes to the audition itself, Lyrica Okano, who plays Nico Minoru on “Runaways,” says that when you audition for the studio, you’ll most likely not know what role you’re reading for.
-Due to that limitation, Okano pushed ahead and treated it like any other audition: “I read the sides, and if I get a full script, I read the full script and I do as much as I can to imagine my life as the character—like what she’s gone through and what’s made her get to the place where she’s at—and I ask myself a lot of questions.”
+When it comes to the audition itself, Lyrica Okano, who played Nico Minoru on “Runaways,” says that when you audition for Marvel, you probably won’t know which role you’re reading for ahead of time.
+So Okano pushed ahead and treated it like any other audition.
+“I read the sides, and if I get a full script, I read the full script and I do as much as I can to imagine my life as the character,” she says, “like what she’s gone through and what’s made her get to the place where she’s at—and I ask myself a lot of questions.”

-On that note, Finn says of the audition room, “A question we ask a lot is, ‘Did you accomplish what you came in here wanting to do today?
+Finn says that, in the audition room, “a question we ask a lot is, ‘Did you accomplish what you came in here wanting to do today?
 Do you feel like you did the work that you prepared?’
 Hopefully, we can honor that.
 I understand and have an amazing amount of compassion for what actors go through and how hard they work—what it means to them every time they come in for an audition.
 We want to honor that and let people know that when you’re doing your best work, you never know where that’s going to land you.”

-Preparation is key.
-“Be prepared,” says Finn, who has seen thousands upon thousands of hopeful actors for more than 10 years.
+“Be prepared,” says Finn, who’s seen thousands upon thousands of hopeful actors for more than 10 years.
 “And also, make it your own.
 There is never a right way to do things.
-Of course you want to pay attention to the scene, the character, and whatever notes you have; but beyond that, what takes flight in a room is when actors allow their own inspiration to come into their reading.”
+Of course, you want to pay attention to the scene, the character, and whatever notes you have; but beyond that, what takes flight in a room is when actors allow their own inspiration to come into their reading.”